 Amsterdam in December: 11 Things to Do + Travel Tips!

-Planning a trip to Amsterdam in December means contending with less-than-ideal weather–but also fewer crowds and plenty of festive holiday cheer!
+Planning a trip to Amsterdam in December means contending with less-than-ideal weather–but in return, you’ll also experience fewer crowds and plenty of festive holiday cheer!

 If you’re considering a December trip to Amsterdam, here’s everything you need to know, from what kind of weather to expect to the best things to do in Amsterdam in winter.